LandazuriPaul/nest-react/README.md

 ## Improvements

--- TODO: Add an automated script to run installation steps 2 to 5.
+- #TODO: Add an automated script to run installation steps 2 to 5.

--- TODO: In `build_and_push.sh`, read the version from the corresponding package.json

--- TODO: Upgrade to TypeScript v3.9

 ## License